mrudulp/awsnotes/clngirdtq000408ic0fvidfol.md

 ### General Purpose Instance

-Provides a balance of compute, memory and networking resources.
+Provides a balance of computing, memory and networking resources.

 **Use Case:**